-The Area is close to the Italian Station Mario Zucchelli (74°41'39''S ,164°06'55''E) that can accommodate approximately 90 people, has facilities for helicopter operations and a jetty for the docking of small boats.
+The Area is close to the Italian Station Mario Zucchelli (74°41'39"S,164°06'55"E) that can accommodate approximately 90 people, has facilities for helicopter operations and a jetty for the docking of small boats.
 Fuel used at the station is Jet-A1.
 The station is equipped with a waste water treatment plant.
 Treated water is discharged into the sea adjacent to the station 2.3 km from the northern boundary of the Area.
 A support ship regularly visits Mario Zucchelli Station during the summer, and there are occasional visits by tourist ships.
 These usually stop offshore several kilometers to the north of the Area.

-Other nearby stations are Gondwana (74°38'0.7''S, 164°13'19'' E; Germany), a summer station with capacity for approximately 25 personnel, Jang Bogo station (74°37'15''S, 164°11'57''E; Republic of Korea) year round station with a complement of 60 personnel during summer and 17 during winter.
-China is currently establishing a new station on nearby Inexpressible Island which will operate year-round with a complement of up to 30 in winter and 80 summer personnel (CAA 2018).
+Other nearby stations are Gondwana (74°38'0.7"S, 164°13'19" E; Germany), a summer station with capacity for approximately 25 personnel, Jang Bogo station (74°37'15"S ,164°11'57"E; Republic of Korea) year round station with a complement of 60 personnel during summer and 17 during winter, the new Qinling station (74°56'0.4"S, 163°42'55"E; China) at Inexpressible Island, a year-round station with a complement of up to 30 in winter and 80 summer personnel.

-A gravel runway is under construction at Boulder Clay site, Terra Nova Bay (74°44'45''S, 164°01'17''E, 205 m a.s.l.).
+A gravel runway has been built at Boulder Clay site, Terra Nova Bay (74°44'45''S, 164°01'17''E, 205 m a.s.l.).
 The end of the runway is about 1.8 km from the penguin colony of Adelie Cove.
 An Environmental Impact Monitoring Plan has been developed to evaluate changes in the ecosystem during construction and operation of the runway (Draft CEE - MZS gravel runway ATCM39).

-6(ii) Access to the Area
+6 (ii) Access to the Area